olebole/irafdoc/doc/daophot.daopars.rst

   <!-- Sec='PARAMETERS' Level=0 Label='saturated' Line='saturated = no' -->
   <dd>Use saturated stars to improve the signal-to-noise in the wings of the PSF
   model computed by the PSF task?
 This parameter should only be set to
-  <tt>"yes"</tt> where there are too few high signal-to-noise unsaturated stars
+  <span style="font-family: monospace;">"yes"</span> where there are too few high signal-to-noise unsaturated stars
   in the image to compute a reasonable model for the stellar profile wings.
   </dd>
   </dl>